jmielkeway/ccos4rbpi_volume0/chapter13/rbpi3.md

             }
 ```

 The mailbox is read and cleared from the same mailbox clear register.
-The only mailbox interrupt we expect is the system timer #3 broadcast from CPU 0.
+The only mailbox interrupt we expect is the `System Timer #3` broadcast from CPU 0.
 The assembly routines:

 ```asm
 __irq_mailbox: